r0c/search-guard-ssl-docs/2_quick_start.md

 ![Client authenticatin failed](images/client_authentication_failed.png)

-This means that ES is asking your browser to identify itself.
-Since we have not installed any certificate for that purpose so far, ES rejects the connection.
+This means that SG SSL is asking your browser to identify itself.
+Since we have not installed any certificate for that purpose so far, SG SSL rejects the connection.

-Similar to importing the Root CA, we now need to install a certificate that the server trusts on the browser.
-Luckily, the `example.sh` script also generated those for us.
-The certificates are called `kirk` and `spock`, and were generated in different formats.
+Similar to importing the Root CA, we now need to install a certificate that the server trusts.
+The `example.sh` script also generated those for us.
+The certificates are called `kirk` and `spock`.
+They have generated in different formats.
 Which one you need to use again depends on your browser and OS.

 After importing either one of the certificates, try to connect to ES again with your browser.
 This time, the browser asks you which certificate you want to us to identify yourself:

 ![Choose certificate](images/choose_certificate.png)

-In most cases, there will be only one certificate to choose from, since client authentication is not common for most HTTPS servers.
-So, choose "kirk" and click on ok.
+Choose "kirk" or "spock", depending on which one you have installed, and click on ok.
 The connection should succeed, and you should again see the ES status information in JSON format.

 If you visit the SG SSL info page again by entering:

 ```
 https://127.0.0.1:9200/_searchguard/sslinfo?pretty
 ```

 You should now see an output similar to this:

 ![SSL infos 1](images/sg_ssl_infos_2.png)